sjin4861/sjin4861/README.md

 ### Hi, i'm Jun Seo 👋
-I'm currently an undergraduate student at Pusan National University, Republic of Korea, majoring in Computer Science and minoring in Mathematics.
+I'm currently a student researcher at the NLP Lab, POSTECH (Pohang University of Science and Technology), Republic of Korea.
-Also, i'm actively engaged in teaching mathematics to high school students.
-My research interests include reinforcement learning, generative AI, and Edu Tech.
+My academic interests lie in Mathematics Education and Knowledge Tracing, where I aim to bridge the gap between AI and personalized learning.

+While teaching high school mathematics to a diverse range of students, I realized the importance of tailoring education to each individual learner.
+This classroom experience has become the foundation and guiding principle of my research.

+Now, at the POSTECH NLP Lab, I am working to develop AI systems that can create personalized learning paths, empowering every student to learn at their own pace and in their own direction.

 🛠️ My Stacks